triplea-game/triplea/infrastructure/docs/running-ansible-deployments.md

-## Running Ansible
+# Running Ansible

-- Prerelease is automatic
-  - Deployments are run as the last step of travis builds, after artifacts are uploaded to github releases.
+Deployments are run as the last step of travis builds, after artifacts are uploaded to github releases.
 A utility script will download those artifacts and place them in a location ansible can find them, then deployment to prerelease will start which updates/upgrades/installs to the servers